fetchcord/FetchCord/README.md

 Note that like the AUR version, this version is directly from master, for the stable release use [pip](#via-pip) <!-- remove this if you're not automatically deploying it -->
 #### Via pip
-To Install fetchcord via pip you can run `pip3 install fetchcord`
+To install fetchcord via pip you can run `pip3 install fetchcord`

+To install fetchcord with the GUI requirements, run `pip3 install fetchcord[gui]`

 If you want to remove FetchCord you can run `pip3 uninstall fetchcord`